w159/agent-for-hr-service-solution-accelerator/FAQs.md

 * Job Title: Business Analyst
 * HR representative: Carol Bouchard

-- Benefits policies by Office Location (5 ServiceNow KB articles)
+Benefits policies by Office Location (5 ServiceNow KB articles)

 * Each article contains a high-level list of benefits available in a given office*
 * Benefits vary slightly by office location*

-- AQ (ServiceNow KB article)
+FAQ (ServiceNow KB article)

-*Single article with description of the relocation process for Contoso*
+* Single article with description of the relocation process for Contoso

 **SharePoint:**

-- Relocation Request Initiation Letter (Documents) Structure and non-dynamic content manually
+* Relocation Request Initiation Letter (Documents) Structure and non-dynamic content manually
-- Template dynamic fields, and where we will source them
+* Template dynamic fields, and where we will source them

-*Offer Date*
-* Date of Power Automate execution
-*Anticipated Start Date*
-* Gathered from Henry during interaction
-*Candidate Current Office Location*
-* Pulled from ServiceNow; hero location: Contoso-Redmond *Full Name*
-* Pulled from ServiceNow
+     *Offer Date* - Date of Power Automate execution *Anticipated Start Date* - Gathered from Henry during interaction *Candidate Current Office Location* - Pulled from ServiceNow; hero location: Contoso-Redmond *Full Name* - Pulled from ServiceNow
-*Job Title*
-* Pulled from ServiceNow
+     *Job Title* - Pulled from ServiceNow
-*Destination Location*
-* Gathered from employee during interaction
-*Salary Guidance*
-* Cost of living salary adjustment.
+     *Destination Location* - Gathered from employee during interaction *Salary Guidance* - Cost of living salary adjustment.
 Dynamically created based on a lookup and calculation, taking into account origin and destination; Example: “-10% to -6%”

 **Dataverse:**

-- Relocation (Table)
+Relocation (Table)

 *Key Fields*
 * User (user record)
 * Relocating from (string)
 * Relocating to (string)